kosarev/zx/README.md

 `F3` is to load snapshot or tape file.

-`F6` pauses/unpauses tape.
+`F6` pauses/resumes tape.

 `F10` and `ESC` quit the emulator.

-`PAUSE` and mouse click pause/unpause emulation or RZX playback.
+`PAUSE` and mouse click pause/resume emulation or RZX playback.

-Any Spectrum key stroke unpauses emulation and leaves the RZX playback mode back to the regular emulation mode.
+Any Spectrum key stroke resumes emulation and leaves the RZX playback mode back to the regular emulation mode.